UnrealContainers/unrealcontainers.github.io/collections/_docs/use-cases/continuous-integration.md

 In order to use any given infrastructure project it will need to be included in your container images.
 Unless your Unreal Engine container images already contain these components you will need to write a Dockerfile that extends an existing Unreal Engine container image and installs the desired infrastructure.

-### Building container images for deployment
+### Building runtime container images for deployment

-In a scenario where you're packaging a project for distribution via traditional mechanisms you will most likely start a container using an existing image and run a series of build commands inside that container.
-However, if you're deploying a packaged project using Docker containers, the entire build process can actually take place within a [docker build](https://docs.docker.com/engine/reference/commandline/build/) command that uses [Docker multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/) to copy the packaged files into a new container image at the end of the process.
+In a scenario where you're packaging a project for distribution via traditional mechanisms you will most likely start a container using a development image and run a series of build commands inside that container.
+However, if you're deploying a packaged project using containers, the entire build process can actually take place within a [docker build](https://docs.docker.com/engine/reference/commandline/build/) command that uses a [Docker multi-stage build](https://docs.docker.com/develop/develop-images/multistage-build/) to copy the packaged files into a new container image at the end of the process.
 (In a dual-distribution scenario you can also copy the packaged files from the filesystem of the newly-built container image to the host filesystem and then deploy those files using traditional mechanisms.)

 Writing a Dockerfile for a multi-stage build is quite straightforward:

-- The container image that contains the Engine Tools and that will be used for building and packaging the project should be specified in the first `FROM` directive of the Dockerfile.
+- The development container image that will be used for building and packaging the project should be specified in the first `FROM` directive of the Dockerfile.

 - This directive should be followed by one or more `RUN` directives to build and package the project using your preferred mechanisms.

-- The Dockerfile should conclude with a second `FROM` directive that specifies the [base image that the packaged project will run inside](../obtaining-images/image-sources#sources-of-base-images-for-running-packaged-unreal-projects) and a `COPY` directive to copy the packaged files into the new image.
+- The Dockerfile should conclude with a second `FROM` directive that specifies the [runtime image that the packaged project will run inside](../obtaining-images/image-sources#sources-of-unreal-engine-runtime-images) and a `COPY` directive to copy the packaged files into the new image.

 An example Dockerfile is provided below that builds and packages a project in the [ue4-full container image](https://docs.adamrehn.com/ue4-docker/building-images/available-container-images#ue4-full) from the [ue4-docker project](../obtaining-images/ue4-docker) and copies the packaged files into the [adamrehn/ue4-runtime](https://hub.docker.com/r/adamrehn/ue4-runtime) runtime image.

 {% highlight docker %}
-# Perform the build in an Unreal Engine container image that includes the Engine Tools
+# Perform the build in an Unreal Engine development container image that includes the Engine Tools
 FROM adamrehn/ue4-full:4.21.2 AS builder

 # Clone the source code for our Unreal project